marshall/logcat-color/README.md

 # logcat-color
-A colorful alternative to the standard `adb logcat` command from the Android SDK.
+A colorful alternative to the `adb logcat` command from the Android SDK.

 # Installation